What exactly happens during a build is often controlled by people less trusted than a Jenkins administrator:

 Most Jenkins environments grow over time requiring their trust models to evolve as the environment grows.
 Please consider scheduling regular "check-ups" to review whether any disabled security settings should be re-enabled.

-Out of the box, Jenkins is set up to run builds on the master node.
-This is to make it easier to get started with Jenkins, but is inadvisable longer term: Any builds running on the master node have the same level of access to the controller file system as the Jenkins process.
+Out of the box, Jenkins is set up to run builds on the built-in node.
+This is to make it easier to get started with Jenkins, but is inadvisable longer term: Any builds running on the built-in node have the same level of access to the controller file system as the Jenkins process.

-It is therefore highly advisable to not run any builds on the master node, instead using agents (statically configured or provided by clouds) to run builds.
+It is therefore highly advisable to not run any builds on the built-in node, instead using agents (statically configured or provided by clouds) to run builds.

-To prevent builds from running on the master node directly, navigate to Manage Jenkins » Manage Nodes and Clouds.
-Select master in the list, then select Configure in the menu.
+To prevent builds from running on the built-in node directly, navigate to Manage Jenkins » Nodes and Clouds.
+Select Built-In Node in the list, then select Configure in the menu.
 Set the number of executors to 0 and save.
 Make sure to also set up clouds or build agents to run builds on, otherwise builds won’t be able to start.

 If you do not have any other computers to run agents on, you can also run an agent process as a different operating system user on the same system to achieve a similar isolation effect.